About Energy Choice

 Contract Terms and Conditions

-The details of an Energy Choice agreement between a customer and supplier that specifies length or duration of the contract (i.e. monthly, yearly, multiple-year), any associated fees, and other important information.
+The details of an Energy Choice agreement between a customer and supplier that specifies length or duration of the contract (i.e., monthly, yearly, multiple year), gas cost rate, any associated fees, and other important information.

-As shown on the PUCO's Apples to Apples chart, a current offer comprises the suppliers’ current commodity price, exclusive of sales tax, the local utility transportation (usage-based) charge, and customer service charges.
+As shown on the PUCO's Apples to Apples chart, a current offer comprises the suppliers’ current commodity price, exclusive of sales tax; rate type; introductory price; term length in months; early termination fee; monthly fee and promotional offers.
 Commodity options may be a fixed, variable, or stable rate plan.

 Any person or entity that is an end user of natural gas and is connected to any part of the delivery system within a natural gas utility service territory within this state.